Kaixin Auto Holdings Announced - GuruFocus.com

-BEIJING, July 27, 2022 (GLOBE NEWSWIRE) -- Kaixin Auto Holdings (“Kaixin” or the “Company”) ( KXIN) announces today that it has launched the brand "TECROLL" for its new energy commercial vehicles and delivered the first electric logistics truck.
+BEIJING, July 29, 2022 (GLOBE NEWSWIRE) -- Kaixin Auto Holdings (“Kaixin” or the “Company”) ( KXIN) announces today that it held the launch ceremony of the “TECROLL” brand in Beijing on July 28, 2022, which is the first model of new energy commercial vehicles released by Kaixin.
+A delivery ceremony was held at the launch.

-New energy commercial vehicle is the focus of Kaixin’s new energy vehicles business endeavor.
-Tecroll stands for "exploring the infinity and reaching the goal", symbolizing a journey of continuous progress and inclusion.
-The first model of Tecroll is an electric logistics truck, and Kaixin Auto has successfully completed the design and manufacture of the prototype.
+The model of electric logistics trucks is custom designed and made for Beijing Bujia Technology Co., Ltd. (“Bujia”).
+The truck is made of aluminum with a total mass of 4.5 tons.
+It can be used in various scenarios including passenger car hauling and emergency rescue.
+Its core electrical parts far exceed the configurations of similar light trucks, with fast acceleration, strong climbing and low energy consumption.

-Kaixin and Beijing Bujia Technology Co., Ltd. (“Bujia”) held a joint ceremony for the delivery of the first Tecroll electric logistics truck, which initiated the delivery process for Bujia’s order of 5,000 electric logistics trucks.
+Mr. Guohua Yuan, president of Bujia, said, “Through its 'customized product + service' solution, Kaixin meets our needs in logistics turnover efficiency and cost reduction in a targeted manner.
+The cooperation with Kaixin generates a synergy effect with our internal efforts in operating process optimization, helping Bujia to create more ecological value for the vehicle logistics industry.”
+The annual sales volume of commercial vehicles in China reaches 5 million units with a market size of trillion RMBs.
+The release of Tecroll is a good start for Kaixin to enter the new energy vehicles market.

 About Kaixin Auto Holdings